BAkinmarin/the-cleaning-hack/README.md

 As a user I want to be able to view social media accounts.

 #### Business Owner
-As the site owner, I want to showcase the value we provide and the of quality work we deliver to our clients.
+As the site owner, I want to showcase the value we provide and the quality of work we deliver to our clients.

 As the site owner, I want to build trust and showcase our professionalism and reliability.

-As the site owner, I want to generate leads and provide an easy way for prospects to book in and request quotes.
+As the site owner, I want to generate leads and provide an easy way for prospects to book in and / or request quotes.

 As the site owner I want to use this website to attract more prospects from in and around Buckinghamshire.